 - Lay flat to dry on a clean non-porous surface.

-Dry cleaning is NOT RECOMMENDED because the dry cleaning method involves rough agitation of the quilt inside the dry cleaning machine and the dry cleaning solvents may harm some fabrics.
+It is NOT RECOMMENDED to use dry cleaning because the method of dry cleaning involves rough agitation of the quilt while it is inside the dry cleaning machine, and the solvents used in dry cleaning may cause damage to certain fabrics.

 - Make good documentation